awsdocs/amazon-pinpoint-developer-guide/doc-source/service_code_examples_pinpoint-sms-voice.md

 The following code examples show how to use Amazon Pinpoint SMS and Voice API with an AWS software development kit \(SDK\)\.

-The examples are divided into the following categories:

-**Actions**
-Code excerpts that show you how to call individual service functions\.
+*Actions* are code excerpts that show you how to call individual service functions\.

 For a complete list of AWS SDK developer guides and code examples, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
 This topic also includes information about getting started and details about previous SDK versions\.